mickymacode/devops-complete-project/README.md

     --docker-email=<your-email> \
     -n dop-namespace

-If --docker-password use token：need to generate a token in docker hub account -> security </br>
+If the above '--docker-password' use token：need to generate a token in docker hub account -> security </br>

 Check To Confirm: